-Proposed syllabus uses the ASC distance learning syllabus template, includes boilerplate language where required, as well as a clear description of the technical and academic support services offered, and how learners can obtain them.
+- Proposed syllabus uses the ASC distance learning syllabus template, includes boilerplate language where required, as well as a clear description of the technical and academic support services offered, and how learners can obtain them. - Syllabus includes a schedule with dates and/or a description of what constitutes the beginning and end of a week or module. - If there are required synchronous sessions, the syllabus clearly states when they will happen and how to access them.